secdevlowe/Resume/attaché.md

 root@self.me$:~ echo  "{  ha |  che  |  wha  |  tra  |  cra  } -cker"  > identity.dotFile
 ```

 Since infancy I have been [disassembling]("https://dictionary.cambridge.org/dictionary/english/break") toys/tools/items that I find intriguingly entertaining.
 I do this for the opportunity of fixing them and thus teaching myself how/why they work.
 I have found that doing this fulfills my never-ending unconscious need for overcoming challenges and learning something new.
-It also subsequently allows me more opportuntities to apply my knowledge in creative ways through innovations or improvements.
+It also subsequently allows me more opportunities to apply my knowledge in creative ways through innovations or improvements.

 ---